Short answer

 Once you're back, a few habits keep you out of trouble:

-- Keep your business name exactly as it appears in the real world — no added keywords or locations.
+- Keep your business name exactly as it appears in the real world, no added keywords or locations, ever.

 - Make sure your name, address and phone number match across your website, social profiles and directory listings.

-- Pick the most accurate primary categoryand avoid over-adding categories that don't fit.
+- Pick the most accurate primary categoryand avoid over-adding categories that don't fit, the free category finder shows what similar businesses use.

 - Make edits one at a time, not all in one sitting.